 REDDI sign on the KGB Safety Corridor.
 Photo by Brendan Dougherty, Alaska DOT&PF.

-When people drive dangerously, they are not only risking their own lives but also the lives of innocent people both in their own vehicles and in other vehicles on the road.
+When people in cars or trucks drive dangerously, they are not only risking their own lives but also the lives of innocent people both in their own vehicles and in other vehicles on the road.
 The following are some examples of dangerous driving:

 - Reckless behavior